theRealProHacker/lambda/README.md

 ## The future of this

-### Built-in α-konversion

-When applying a function, either the variables in the function body or in the applied expression needs to be alpha converted

 ### Files and variables

 Going further I'd like to introduce a file input mode where you can define variables that can then be used globally.